200 Sq Mt

 230 Sq Mt

 This unique property, dates back to the time of the Knights, circa.
-1600, in the early part of the last century it was the home of Archbishop Sir Mikiel Gonzi and is currently a heritage-listed building.
+1600, in the early part of the last century it was the home of Archbishop Sir Mikiel Gonzi and is close to heritage-listed buildings.
 The townhouse has been lovingly converted, respecting the old heritage and the original architectural character, yet creating a space that is suited for contemporary living.
 It is spread over four floors, flooded with an abundance of light and space and all served with a modern lift.

 On entering this beautiful house, one is welcomed by a gorgeous arched sitting area, followed by a kitchen and dining room.
 A staircase leads up to the first floor where, through a decorative glass wrought iron corridor one finds a spacious double bedroom with en-suite and double basins leading to an open balcony.

 An iron custom-made staircase leads to the second floor where one finds the master bedroom with its en-suite having a built-in bath and double basins.
 The townhouse offers a feeling of openness and comfort, thanks to a cohesive, minimal design that ensures the original and modern parts meet seamlessly.

 The uppermost floor opens up to a sitting and dining room leading to a lovely terrace accommodating a jacuzzi that offers an ideal al-fresco entertainment area that enjoys relaxing open views of the city and sea.